 - I use a butter wrapper as it’s easier.

 - Line with baking paper.

-- Now if you are like me I always keep butter in the fridge or freezer.
-If I have to take it our of the freezer the best way to use it in baking is to grate it then its in pieces and goes softer quicker!
+- I always keep butter in the fridge or freezer.
+If I have to take it out of the freezer, the best way to use it in baking is to grate it then it is in pieces and goes softer quicker!

 - Add egg yolks gradually, beating thoroughly after each addition.

-- Using a metal spoon, fold in the yoghurt, then combined sifted flour, baking powder and soda.
+- Using a metal spoon, fold in the yogurt, then combine sifted flour, baking powder, and soda.

 - Place egg whites in a small, clean, dry mixing bowl.

 - Using electric beaters, beat until firm peaks form.

 - I have fun and get the kids to put it over their heads to see if it falls out.